rasikjain/gatsby-starter-kit/src/content/parts/hero.md

 name: hero
 ---

-# Welcome to GatsbyJS Starter Kit
+# Welcome to my blog

-It's a series of starters for GatsbyJS: Minimal, Equipped, Themed, Website and Blog.
-It's 5 in 1!
+Software Engineer and Enterprise Architect - ReactJs | TypeScript | C#!

 [more](./about)